department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-plan.md

 Increase:
 - Usage of digital, self-service tools
-- Percent of applications submitted online (maybe, if Veterans move from this tool to online application)
+- Percent of applications submitted online (if Veterans move from this tool to online application)
 - Benefit use and enrollment
 - Veteran satisfaction with VA.gov